milliondreams/socket.io.play/README.md

 # socket.io for Play!
 Framework 2.0 (for Scala)

-Socket.io server sode support for Play framework.
+Socket.io server side support for Play framework.

 ## What is socket.io?